 Due to an abundance of monster gore and some really dark discussions between the teenaged characters, Gremlins is one of the films along with Temple of Doom that prompted the creation of the PG-13 rating that year at Spielberg’s suggestion.

 Columbus’ original script for Gremlins was apparently was even darker and grosser than the version that got made, since he was just creating a writing sample that he didn’t expect to go to production.
 Spielberg was so impressed with its originality that he bought it despite knowing that it would have to be toned down drastically to be family-friendly enough to sell as a kid’s movie.
-It’s pretty obvious that the spirit of the original spec script comes through in the final product.
+Even so, it’s pretty obvious that the spirit of the original spec script comes through in the final product.
 It’s a work of pure imagination, motivated by a deep love of cinema.

 - Quentin Tarantino straight-up lifted the ending of Inglorious Basterds from this movie, right?